Westpac vs Ya-Hi, for 2026

 This part of comparing Westpac and Ya-Hi will examine whether their mobile app meets all our requirements.

-We rate overall the user-friendliness of the apps as Better than the average.
+We rate overall the user-friendliness of both apps as better than average.

 Search Functions

-Although most brokers do OK in this area, there are some bad apples out there.
+While most brokers are good at this, there are some poor ones.
 For example, if you start typing 'Emerging markets', will the software find all the Emerging markets ETFs for you, even if their name doesn't start with 'emerging'?
 If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?

 Westpac vs Ya-Hi - Awards